Solution for First-Time Home Buyers

 Think Hard before Bidding

 It is recommended to start off with a low bid considering it can always be increased.
-You should also set a limit and if another bid comes in that is higher then your limit, you should really sit down and insure that it is a wise investment for the raised price.
+You should also set a limit and if another bid comes in that is higher than your limit, you should really sit down and insure that it is a wise investment for the raised price.

-It is wise that before you go searching for your first home that you get a pre-qualification letter.
+It is wise that before you go searching for your first home you get a pre-qualification letter.
 You can easily accomplish this online, on the telephone, or at a local bank in as little as ten minutes.
 Doing this before you look for homes will save you and your real estate agent a lot of time.
 A pre-qualification letter makes it easier to focus on specific properties that easily fit into your price range.